Mortgage Deed: Meaning, Types and Importance in India

 Q.1.
 What is a mortgage deed and why is it important?

 Q.2.
-What are the different types of mortgage deeds in India?
+What are the main types of mortgage deeds in India?

 Q.3.
-How to draft a mortgage deed format in India?
+Is registration of a mortgage deed mandatory in India?

-Q.5.
-What are the key clauses included in a mortgage deed?
+Q.4.
+What are the key clauses in a mortgage deed?

-A. Key clauses include creation of charge, repayment and interest, borrower covenants on maintenance, insurance and taxes, restrictions on transfer or further encumbrance, events of default, enforcement and sale, and discharge on repayment.
-Ancillary clauses cover notices, jurisdiction, indemnities, and representation on the accuracy of information.
-Together these mortgage deed clauses set expectations for day-to-day conduct and specify the path to resolution if performance deviates.
+A. Key clauses include creation of charge, repayment and interest terms, borrower covenants on maintenance and insurance, restrictions on further encumbrance, events of default, enforcement rights and discharge on repayment.
+These clauses set expectations for conduct and define the resolution path if performance deviates.

 Q.6.
 How does a simple mortgage differ from an equitable mortgage?